NEURoboticsClub/Robot-Dog-Old/README.md

 ## EXTRA INFO:
 ### 1. To run any ros command in a new terminal
-1. Open new terminal in your laptop and go into cput-catkins directory.
+1. Open new terminal in your laptop and go into `cpu-catkins` directory.
 2. Run:
 ```
 docker exec -it cpu-catkins-cpu-node-1 bash